JuliaGNI/GeometricMachineLearning.jl/docs/src/layers/linear_symplectic_attention.md

 # Linear Symplectic Attention

-The attention layer introduced here can be seen as an extension of the [Sympnet gradient layer](@ref "SympNet Gradient Layer") to the setting where we deal with time series data.
+The attention layer introduced here can be seen as an extension of the [SympNet gradient layer](@ref "SympNet Gradient Layer") to the setting where we deal with time series data.
 Before we introduce the [`LinearSymplecticAttention`](@ref) layer we first define a notion of symplecticity for [multi-step methods](@ref "Multi-step methods").

 This definition is different from [feng1987symplectic, ge1988approximation](@cite), but similar to the [definition of volume-preservation for product spaces](@ref "How is Structure Preserved?") in [brantner2024volume](@cite).